Tics In Children: Types, Causes, Treatment And Prevention

 Source: Indicators of Social Competence and Social Participation Among US Children With Tourette Syndrome; Journal of Child Neurology

-1. Persistent (also called chronic) motor or vocal tic disorder: If your child has symptoms of either vocal or motor tics that lasted for at least a year, it could be persistent or chronic tic disorders.
+1. Persistent (also called chronic) motor or vocal tic disorder: If your child has symptoms of either vocal or motor tics that lasted for at least a year, it could be persistent or chronic tic disorder.
 In such cases, tics do not stop for longer than three months at a time.

 1. Provisional tic disorder (also known as transient tic disorder):If your child shows symptoms of verbal or motor tics, or both, that have lasted less than a year, it could be provisional tic disorder.
 It happens only once, or the symptoms may appear and disappear.
 Provisional tic conditions frequently resolve on their own.